starunderscore/slop-press/README.md

 *   **File and Folder Actions:** Users can rename and delete folders and files directly within the application.
 *   **Navigation Breadcrumbs:**  Clear breadcrumbs help users understand their current location within the folder structure.
 *   **Global Loading Indicator:** (Optional - can be implemented for smoother page transitions) Provides visual feedback during navigation.
+*   **AI Prompt Integration:** A "Get AI Prompt" button (lightbulb icon in the TopAppBar) provides users with an AI prompt to guide content generation for Slop Press typing games using AI chat assistants.
+*   **Create Markdown File Feature:** Users can now create new Markdown files directly within Slop Press through the "Folder Actions Menu" in folder views.
+This feature includes:
+    *   A modal for entering Markdown content.
+    *   Auto-filename generation based on the first H1 header in the content (optional manual filename input).
+    *   Responsive modal design for optimal use in split-screen setups.
+    *   Backend API integration to save created files persistently.
+    *   Success and error feedback using Material UI Snackbars.
+    *   File creation in both folders and the root directory.

 ## Technologies Used